Seven Scottish or Irish Folk Songs: Music and History

 In the Scottish and Irish versions of the song, summer is either approaching or has arrived.
 A man invites the woman that he loves to go to the hills with him.
 Here they will walk among the wild mountain thyme and heather plants.
 The man tells the woman that he will build her a tower by a clear fountain and cover the tower with flowers.

-I love the version of the song in the video below, but the lyrics shown on the screen aren't completely accurate.
+I love the version of the song in the video below, which is why I've included it in this article, but the lyrics shown on the screen aren't completely accurate.
 The person who added them seems to have misheard some of the words.
 The singer says that she is going to pluck flowers (not plug them).
 The singer also says that she will "build my love a tower" instead of build my lover tower.

 And we'll all go together